A CDS Option Miscellany: Introduction

 CDS indices are different from single-name options in that they trade no-knockout: the payoff arising from defaults in the life of the option is referred to as front-end protection (FEP).
 It is pointed out by Pedersen \cite{Pedersen03} that one cannot simply add the FEP to a knockout payer option to get the no-knockout price: the exercise decision depends on the accrued loss.
 He addresses this problem by introducing a loss-adjusted spread which he then models as lognormal.
 But Brigo (\cite{Brigo09a} \& references therein) points out that spread-based formulae have a problem: to derive them rigorously requires changing numeraire to the associated PV01.
-In the `armageddon' event of all names defaulting, the numeraire collapses to zero and the spread becomes undefined, so this event has to be conditioned against and treated separately.
-Brigo \& Morini seek to estimate the probability of collapse using the tranche market, but this market has hardly been a paragon of efficiency, and they use the Gaussian copula model which did not even calibrate during the crisis: also, what is one to do with an index on which no tranches are traded (e.g.\ ITX.XO)?
-To make matters worse, they ignore in common with other authors \cite{Rutkowski08} that a CDS index is not a portfolio of single names: it trades upfront with a fixed coupon and in the options the form of the strike leg payment needs careful attention (Pedersen \cite{Pedersen03} and O'Kane \cite{OKane08} get this right, though O'Kane's exposition is clearer).
-Here we model an index option as an option on a present value (PV), not a spread.
-It makes the put-call and spot-forward parity relations very clear, and the `armageddon problem' disappears.
+In the `Armageddon' event of all names defaulting, the numeraire collapses to zero and the spread becomes undefined, so this event has to be conditioned against and treated separately.
+Brigo \& Morini seek to estimate the probability of collapse using the tranche market, but this market has hardly been a paragon of efficiency, and they use the Gaussian copula model which did not even calibrate during the crisis: also, what is one to do with an index on which no tranches are traded (e.g.\ ITX Financials, or ITX.XO in times gone by)?

-\notthis{ An example of how to combine these errors is a recent publication by Brigo \& Morini \cite{Brigo09a}.
-By erroneously writing down the strike leg of the CDS index option as a fixed multiple of the risky index annuity, which vanishes in the `armageddon event' (of all issuers defaulting during the life of the option) they conclude that the armageddon probability must be estimated.
-They then use the CDO tranches to do this, invoking the Gaussian copula model which has routinely failed to calibrate to the supersenior tranche in recent times.
-Their conclusion is that the payer options must have been mispriced during the credit crisis (how so?---since when has the tranche market been renowned for its efficiency?). }